jes-sherborne/genetic-optimizer/README.markdown

 This is a JavaScript library that implements a genetic optimization algorithm.
 Genetic algorithms (GAs) attempt to find the optimal value of a function using a technique modelled after the biological process of natural selection.
 Unlike many other optimization methods which only work on specific kinds of functions (e.g., continuous, differentiable, etc.), GAs make no assumptions about the behavior of the function that they're optimizing.
 Genetic algorithms are well suited to combinatorial optimization problems, especially those where the variables interact in a complicated way.

-While GAs cannot generate a provable optimum (although they may well find the optimum value), they are useful when you want to find a pretty good solution quickly.
+While GAs cannot generate a provable optimum (although they may find the optimum value), they are useful when you want to find a pretty good solution quickly.

 ## Getting Started

 To use GeneticOptimizer, you write a simple object to represent your objective function and pass it to the optimizer.
 GeneticOptimizer includes a handful of built-in functions to make this easier.
-In may cases, all you will need to do is write the objective function itself and set a few options.
+In many cases, all you will need to do is write the objective function itself and set a few options.

     myFunction = {
         variableCount: 3,